 Spark Knock is a knocking, rattling or pinging noise that may be heard when he engine is accelerating or is working hard under load (driving up a hill, towing a trailer, passing on the highway, etc.).
 Spark knock means the fuel is detonating.

 Detonation is when the fuel explodes erratically instead of burning smoothly.
 It occurs when there is too much heat and compression in the combustion chamber.
 It is similar to preignition, but preignition is when the fuel ignites before the spark occurs because of a hot spot inside the combustion chamber.
 Preignition can burn a hole right through the top of a piston (see photo below).

 Detonation is very bad for your engine because over a long period of time it may cause the head gasket to fail, the rings to break, piston lands to crack and/or rod bearing damage.

-The things that usually cause spark knock (detonation) are:
+Things that can cause spark knock (detonation) include:

 (1) The EGR valve that is not working.
 The EGR valve is supposed to open when the engine is accelerating or lugging under a load.
 This allows intake vacuum to suck some exhaust in through the EGR valve to dilute the air/fuel mixture slightly.
 This lowers combustion temperatures and prevents knock.
 Inspect the operation of the EGR valve, and check for a buildup of carbon deposits on the valve pintle or valve port that may be blocking the flow of exhaust back into the engine.
 Clean off the carbon deposits with a wire brush and carburetor cleaner, or replace the EGR valve if it is defective.